2. x86 Assembly and Call Stack

 10. Restore the old eip (rip).
 The next value on the stack is the rip, the old value of eip before we started executing the function.
 We pop the rip off the stack and store it back into the eip register.
 This returns eip to its old value before the function was called.7

 11. Remove arguments from the stack.
 Since the function call is over, we don’t need to store the arguments anymore.
-We can remove them by incrementing esp (recall that anything on the stack below esp is undefined).
+We remove them by incrementing esp (recall that anything on the stack below esp is undefined).

 You might notice that we saved the old values of eip and ebp during the function call, but not the old value of esp.
 A nice consequence of this function call design is that esp will automatically move to the bottom of the stack as we push values onto the stack and automatically return to its old position as we remove values from the stack.
 As a result, there is no need to save the old value of esp during the function call.